virgs/medium-next-gen-stats/README.md

 ![dailyScreenshot](images/medium-next-gen-snapshot-daily.png)

 ### Features
--  Larger range
+-  Larger ranges
+-  Super cool and animated charts
--  Total stories views/claps
+-  Total stories views/reads/claps
+-  Description of top articles read in the range
 -  Total in different ranges: daily, weekly and yearly

 ### How to use